sebastianlundquist/sebastianlundquist.github.io/index.md

 # The Complete Flutter Development Bootcamp with Dart
-In September 2019 I completed this course in Flutter development made in collaboration with the Google Flutter team, taught by Angela Yu and hosted by Udemy.
-This post showcases the projects written in the course in reverse chronological order.
+In September 2019 I completed this course in Flutter development made in collaboration with the Google Flutter team and taught by Angela Yu.
+This post showcases the projects developed alongside the course.

 ## TODO List App
 This todo-list app uses the Provider state pattern for handling app state.